What are warts?

-- Homeopathic remedy for old, large warts on the face (especially the nose), under the fingernails.
+- Homeopathic remedy for old, large growth on the face (especially the nose), under the fingernails.

 - Warts on fingertips that bleed easily suggest the need for this homeopathic remedy.

-- The warts also tend to be hard, inflamed, and painful and sit on whitish-yellow, dirty looking skin.
+- Tend to be hard, inflamed, and painful and sit on whitish-yellow, dirty looking skin.